At a Glance

 ✨Tip Number 4

-Prepare thoughtful questions about the company's projects and team dynamics.
-This not only shows your enthusiasm for the role but also helps you assess if the company aligns with your career goals and values.
+Prepare thoughtful questions about the company's culture and team dynamics.
+This shows your genuine interest in the role and helps you assess if it's the right fit for you.

 We think you need these skills to ace Graduate Hardware Engineer